Nina Girado: Reception

-Achievements
+Accolades

 Throughout her career, Nina has amassed six platinum or multi-platinum and one diamond album certifications by the Philippine Association of the Record Industry (PARI) which were based from pure physical sales.
 She has won ten Awit Awards, two Aliw Awards, two Myx Music Awards, one MTV Pilipinas Music Award and one PMPC Star Award for Music among numerous others.
 Domestically, she was named as the best-selling female recording artist of 2009 by the Box Office Entertainment Awards with accumulated 100,000 record sales for the year.
 In addition, she was a recipient of the Elite Platinum Circle Award by the ASAP Platinum Circle Awards in 2009, and the Special Achievement Award by the Wave 89.1 Urban Music Awards in 2011.

 Her album Nina Live! is the fourth best-selling certified album, best-selling live album and best-selling album of the 2000s in the Philippines, making Nina the third artist, first female, to receive a diamond certification by the PARI.
 She has spent a total of 37 weeks at the number-one position in Philippine charts from 2003 to 2006.
 Her songs "Jealous", "Foolish Heart" and "Make You Mine" topped the Philippine charts in 2003, making her the first female OPM artist to have three number-one singles on a single calendar year.
 Her hit single "Love Moves in Mysterious Ways" held the record for longest running number-one OPM song, spending twelve consecutive weeks atop the Philippine charts in 2005.
 Her single "Araw Mo" is the first original birthday song and ringtone by an OPM artist that became a moderate hit.
 Despite not having released new material since 2013, she was ranked at number 8 and 5 on Spotify's most-streamed female OPM artists of 2018 and 2020, respectively, with an average of 963,468 monthly listeners.

 Her music videos have been regular chart-competitors in music video channels such as Myx and MTV Pilipinas.
 "Jealous" and "Foolish Heart" were the first and second OPM music videos to reach number-one on chart shows including the Myx Daily Top Ten and Myx Hit Chart.
 This makes Nina the first OPM artist to top both Myx charts.
 Due to the success of her music videos, she was selected in May 2004 as the third Celebrity VJ to be featured on Myx shows.

 Aside from singing, she has earned recognitions through televised dance competitions.
 On December 2, 2007, Nina was declared Monthly Champion on ABC-5's Shall We Dance? when she performed a freestyle-jive with professional ballroom dancer Efren Ibo.
 On January 18, 2009, she was recognized as Daily Winner on ABS-CBN's Magpasikat, a temporary replacement after the suspension of the noontime variety show Showtime, after performing a group dance with the G-Force.